survivorbat/go-watermill-test-logger/README.md

 )

 func TestWatermill(t *testing.T) {
-  // This Will fail the test if any error occur, and log to the test instance logger := watertestlogger.NewTestAdaptor(t, true, watermill.LogLevelInfo)
+  // This Will fail the test if any error occurred, and log to the test instance logger := watertestlogger.NewTestAdaptor(t, true, watermill.LogLevelInfo)

   router, err := message.NewRouter(message.RouterConfig{}, logger)